 - Temporary loss of access to your data;

-- Murphy’s law strikes and everything that could go wrong, does.
+- Murphy’s law strikes and everything that could go wrong does.

-If you don’t have internet access, there is a chance you could be without your data (with absence of an offline option).
+If you don’t have internet access, there is a chance you could be without your data (with the absence of an offline option).
 Not to fret–as soon as you can access the internet again, everything should remain just as you left it.
 While this is definitely a downside of cloud computing, the upside is that as long as there is access to the internet, anyone from your team can access and update data at any time, from anywhere.
 Unless you live in a place with extremely spotty internet, chances are the benefits outweigh the risks.

-If you’re dealing with a potentially rogue employee, there are usually settings within SaaS technology that allow administrators to limit access and delete users from your account.
+If you’re dealing with a potentially rogue employee, there are usually settings within SaaS technology that allows administrators to limit access and delete users from your account.
 Of course, you need to be timely in limiting this person’s access to your data in order to minimize damage.
 We hope that strong hiring practices can help to ensure you don’t face such issues!

 Now, for the dreaded third possibility.
 What if a natural disaster occurs and all SaaS cloud servers are destroyed?
 Well, you can prepare for this, too!
-If you’re still worried about all the unknown, or all of your ducks lining up in the most inconvenient manner, your organization can take the simple yet effective tactic of scheduling routine data back-ups.
+If you’re still worried about all the unknown, or all of your ducks lined up in the most inconvenient manner, your organization can take the simple yet effective tactic of scheduling routine data back-ups.
 Export your pertinent information as often as you feel comfortable, and save it somewhere you can trust.
 Save your most important data in more than one place.
 Our team always suggests keeping offline copies of donor addresses, contact information, and so on, on external hard drives if possible.
 In case of a highly unlikely server-destroying scenario, at least your data will be kept largely intact!